Omaha VA Ambulatory Care Center

 Our design features the VA’s Patient Aligned Care Team (PACT) prototype model and includes eight primary care PACT units, one specifically dedicated to women’s healthcare.
-There is also a specialty care unit and an ambulatory surgery suite, in addition to services such as radiology, pharmacy, lab, etc.
+There is also a specialty care unit and an ambulatory surgery suite.

 The building has 157,000 departmental gross square feet allocated in a three-level structure.
 A connector link to the existing hospital building will separate public-patient traffic patterns from the required service traffic for the new building.

-Duty: A limestone wall separates public spaces from secure clinical areas.
+Selective limestone walls perform the duty of separating public spaces from secure clinical areas.
 The wall’s physical strength embodies security, while the limestone’s sedimentary layers reference periods of peace and conflict through which veterans have served.
 The stony composition reflects foreign soil tracked home.

 Veterans Ambulatory Center Development Corporation